 Click Here for tab for Free Fallin’ by Tom Petty

 A wonderfully melodic song that sees Tom recollect his time driving along Ventura Boulevard and all the crazy things he saw.
 It’s an absolute classic and one of his most famous tracks.
-Its popularity allowed him to perform the track live on the MTV Music Awards with Guns ‘n’ Roses singer Axl Rose.
-It’s also been used on a plethora of movies and TV shows including The Sopranos due to the versatility of it’s almost upbeat melody matched with melancholic lyrics.
+Its popularity allowed him to perform the track live on the MTV Music Awards with Guns N’ Roses singer Axl Rose.
+It’s also been used on a plethora of movies and TV shows including The Sopranos.
+Its versatility is due to its almost upbeat melody matched with melancholic lyrics.

-Although at first glance it might seem like the song, like most songs on this list, will be using fairly easy to play chords in comfortable positions, this song does have some quite fast chordal movement that requires you to lift your hand and change chords quickly.
+Although at first glance it might seem like the song will be using fairly easy-to-play chords in comfortable positions, this song does have some quite fast chordal movement that requires you to lift your hand and change chords quickly.

 Leaving on a Jet Plane by John Denver